Bythotrephes longimanus

 Note: Check state/provincial and local regulations for the most up-to-date information regarding permits for control methods.
 Follow all label instructions.

-Remarks: Deweese et al (2021) report on preliminary microfossil evidence for the presence of Bythotrephes in 4 inland lakes of the Great Lakes region which would place the introduction dates for this species signficantly earlier.
+Remarks: Deweese et al (2021) report on preliminary microfossil evidence for the presence of Bythotrephes in 4 inland lakes of the Great Lakes region which would place the introduction dates for this species significantly earlier.
 The authors still speculate whether the data may be an artefact (albeit of a common method), and should be considered preliminary at best.
 If these corroborated, earliest dates of reported microfossils should be 1934 (Lake Kabetogama, MN), 1908 (Mille Lacs, MN), 1900 (Lake Nipissing, Ontario) and 1650s (Three Mile Lake, Ontario).
 Such early records call into question both the presumed means of introduction for this species (ballast water) as well as the possibility that the species should be considered native.

 References (click for full reference list)